Stay Safe in Paris: Top 8 Scams to Watch Out For

 Paris is a city bursting with must-see spots, but remember, not all that glitters is gold.
 Those enticing "free" tours or attractions?
 Yeah, they often come with some sneaky strings attached.

-These scams reel you in with promises of no fees, but once you're there, those charming guides might suddenly expect hefty tips or push you to buy overpriced trinkets.
+These scams reel you in with promises of no fees, but once you're there, those guides might suddenly expect hefty tips or push you to buy overpriced trinkets.
+Some places might even slap you with an entry fee after the initial pitch.

 Never buy tickets to tourist attractions from random folks on the street — stick to authorized ticket centers outside the attraction.
 Better yet, snag your tickets and schedule your visit in advance through GetYourGuide.